Skip to main content

 Associate Editor for Proceedings of the Institution of Mechanical Engineers (iMechE), Part C: Journal of Mechanical Engineering Science From 2022 (ongoing)

-Member of the technical committee for the 9th European Thermal Sciences Conference (EUROTHERM 2024) 2024
+Member of the scientific advisory committee for the 8th European Thermal Sciences Conference (EUROTHERM 2020/21) 2020 (2021 due to COVID-19)

 Awards and Honours

-TCD Research Excellence Award (Nominee) 2020
+TCD Research Excellence Award (nominee) 2020

 Knowledge Transfer Ireland - Award Shortlist Nominee (Consultancy Category) 2019